barnapb/explainable-self-adaptive-forecasting/README.md

 **Time Stamp Column** | **Pivot Colum** | **Feature Columns**

-For more details into how to prepare your dataset, please refer to the `Manual` dcoumentation.
+For more details into how to prepare your dataset, please refer to the `Manual` documentation.
 Once the app is launched , these fields can be populated accordingly within the Configuration Menu.

 ## 👀 See also